Invest a minimum of € 350,000

 Second, passport quality.
 Access to 120+ countries without a visa sure sounds good, but plenty of other CBI programs offer the same, or better.
 And for a fraction of the price.

 The real attraction of Montenegro is its imminent membership in the EU.
 That’s why they’ve overpriced their CBI program, hoping that people are willing to pay more on the assumption that they will be full-fledged European Union members rather soon.

 Expected to happen in 2025, citizens of Montenegro will then be able to travel, live and work in whichever EU country that they choose.

 There are also plans to get visa-free access to China, just like Serbians and Bosnians have done.
 So, if you do business in China, a Montenegrin passport could be a good addition to your passport portfolio.

-Third, the location and the quality of life of Montenegro is great.
+Third, the location and the quality of life of Montenegro are great.
 It might not be an island like most other countries running a CBI program, but in a sense, Montenegro is similar.

-Heavily reliant upon tourism, thanks to its natural beauty, the country doesn’t have much other choice but to capitalize on its European location and quality of life.
+Heavily reliant upon tourism, thanks to its natural beauty, the country doesn’t have many other choices but to capitalize on its European location and quality of life.